webketje/notepad-plus-plus-duotone-dark-theme/README.md

 ## Languages

+Currently supports: HTML, XML, YML, PHP, Javascript, JSON, CSS, SCSS, SQL, Python, Makefile, bash, batch, ini, env, diff

+Also includes a better UDL for markdown (in 5 themes).
-Currently supports: HTML, XML, YML, PHP, Python, Javascript, JSON, CSS, SCSS, batch, ini, Python Unsupported languages that are available in Zenburn theme will be displayed ok.
+Unsupported languages that are available in Zenburn theme will be displayed ok.

 ## Config files